durgeshbg/durgeshbg/README.md

 ---

--   📚 Learning Python 🐍 now
+-   📚 Learning software dev.
--   🌱 I learn anything that interests me
+-   ⚙︎ Looking for help to get started in Machine Learning.
 -   🤔 I’m looking for some people to network.
 -   📫 Reach me on: [Twitter](https://twitter.com/Durgesh_B_G)
 -   👦 Pronouns: He/Him